Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 -

-Change the topic-level message.format.version
+Change the topic-level message.format.version to the old version

-(or rely on the topic defaulting to the broker-level log.message.format.version
+(or rely on the topic defaulting to the broker-level log.message.format.version).

 -